pictoune/pictoune.github.io/configure-ankilingoflash.md

 5. Select the language for definitions and mnemonics:
    - Choose from available options: English, French, Spanish, Portuguese (Portugal), German, Italian, or Danish.

+Note: If you're unsure about using your own credits, don't worry!
+Even if you don't generate enough flashcards to use the entire $5, you can still use the remaining credits in OpenAI's playground or for other AI-powered tools and experiments.

+Fantastic progress!
 Now that you've configured AnkiLingoFlash, it's time to put it to use!
 Let's move on to [Generating Your First Flashcard]({% link generate-your-first-flashcard.md %}).